 In June 2012 redevelopment of Haig Street commenced, converting the Church into group homes and construction of a new residence.
-The two lots were valued by an independent valuer in June 2013 and it is this value that is reflected in the Statement of Financial Position.
+The two lots were valued by independent valuer Saunders & Pitt in August 2018 and it is this value that is reflected in the Statement of Financial Position.
+The Association asserts this valuation reflects the fair value of the property as at 30 June 2018.
+The valuation has been completed by Mr Andrew Pitt, Certified Practising Valuer.

 This property was gifted, by Hobart City Mission Inc. to HCM Property Management Pty Ltd. HCM Property Management Pty Ltd is part of the consolidated group.